Microsoft SPLA Explained: Everything You Need to Know

 The auditors will ask you to provide snapshots of your hosting data and other relevant records.
 They will use the data to create an estimated, often extrapolated, position, which they will calculate per each calendar month in scope.
 The SPLA audit often looks at your last three years and sometimes even further back.

 Usually, you will have an opportunity to negotiate the payment terms and schedule and even negotiate the bill itself.
-It is highly recommended to have a skilled negotiator well-versed in SPLA and Microsoft business by your side.
+It is highly recommended to have a skilled negotiator who is well-versed in SPLA and Microsoft business by your side.

 You can learn more about a Microsoft SPLA audit here, including a detailed step-by-step process, actionable tips, audit readiness and defence.